G-Core/product-documentation/documentation/cdn/terraform/copy-cdn-resources-via-terraform.md

 Terraform workspaces allow you to manage multiple environments using the same configuration.

+Initialize Terraform: `terraform init`

-Initialize Terraform and create workspaces for preproduction and production:
+Then create workspaces for preproduction and production:

 <code-block>
-terraform init

 terraform workspace new preprod terraform workspace new production
 </code-block>